Note: This post was originally written in 2010, however we continue to update the comments section with answers to your questions.

-Hi, friends!
-The deadline grows near for our annual New Voices Award, so first off is a reminder to send us your stories by September 30, 2010 if you are planning to submit.
-In case you’re not familiar with it, the New Voices Award is open to all authors of color who have not previously had a children’s picture book published.
-The winner receives a cash grant of $1000 and our standard publication contract, including our basic advance and royalties for a first time author.
-An Honor winner will receive a cash grant of $500.
+The New Voices Award is open to all authors of color who have not previously had a children’s picture book published.
+The winner receives a cash prize of $1000 and our standard publication contract, including our basic advance and royalties for a first time author.
+An Honor winner will receive a cash prize of $500.

 We periodically get some questions about the Award, so I’d like to answer a few of them if I can:

 What does it mean to be a person of color?

 Well, that can be a pretty complicated question, but for the purposes of our New Voices Award specifically, we accept contest entries from people of African, Asian/Pacific Islander, Latin American, Middle Eastern, or Native American/Indigenous descent.